ausnimbus/s2i-dotnet/README.md

 [AusNimbus](https://www.ausnimbus.com.au/) builder for .NET provides a fast, secure and reliable [.NET hosting](https://www.ausnimbus.com.au/languages/dotnet-hosting/) environment.

+Bower and NPM are included and used if the appropriate `bower.json` or `package.json` file are found.

 ## Environment variables

 * **DOTNET_PROJECT**

-    Used to select the project to run.
-This must be the path to the .csproj file
+    This must be the path to the `.csproj` or `.dll`

+    By default it will search for the first `.csproj` file If you set `DOTNET_PROJECT` to a published `.dll` file, the build process will be skipped.

 * **DOTNET_RESTORE_SOURCES**

     Used to specify the list of NuGet package sources used during the restore operation.
 This overrides all of the sources specified in the NuGet.config file.

-* **DOTNET_NPM_TOOLS**

-    Used to specify a list of npm packages to install before building the app.
-    Defaults to ``.

 * **DOTNET_TEST_PROJECTS**